 Waivers and Representations

-Before leaving on any student related travel, a waiver form, obtained from the Purchasing Office, must be filled out, signed and returned to the Purchasing office.
+Before leaving on any student related travel, a waiver form must be obtained.

 Long Distance Travel